RLKGames/RandomPythonFiles/README.md

 - Random number generator - generates a specified amount of random numbers in the range your specify

 ### Others
-- rockPaperScissors.py - play rock paper scissors against a computer
-- numberGuessingGame.py - guess a random number in a range you specify
+- NumberGuessingGame.py - guess a random number in a range you specify
-- unitConverter.py - converts between various units (can currently only convert between metric length units, more will added in v2.2)
+- RockPaperScissors.py - play rock paper scissors against a computer
-- coinFlip.py - flip a specified number of coins
+- CoinFlip.py - flip a specified number of coins
-- diceRoll.py - roll a specified number of dice with a specified number of faces
+- DiceRoll.py - roll a specified number of dice with a specified number of faces
+- UnitConverter.py - converts between various units (can currently only convert between metric length units, more will added in v3.1)
+- TicTacToe.py - Play tic tac toe / naughts and crosses / Xs and Os or whatever you call it against a computer (will be added in v3.1)